-Notice that the remote command only applies to single commands, not the entire program.
+Notice that some data can be stored and processed locally, while other data is only accessible through Remote.
 For example, the variable AMOUNT is always stored and processed locally, whereas the command LOCK(ID) might be executed on the server instead.
 Performing LOCK(ID) locally would be pretty useless, as the server is not going to look on the Indian programmer's computer to find out whether an account is locked.
 Each time a remote command is executed, the local client must make a connection with the server in Germany.
 After that command, the connection is immediately broken.